dmak84/tls-generation/README.md

 ssl.bat server server-csr.conf

-# create client cert
+# create client cert signed by the ca cert
-create a client folder to hold the client key and cert, using the ca certs created in the ca folder
+create a client folder to hold the client key and cert, signing by the ca certs stored in the ca folder

 The client folder holding the client key and certs